red seaweed pressing on paper drying out - title image for blog on how to press seaweed for art

 There are over 600 species of seaweed in the waters around the British Isles and these are grouped into 3 different taxonomy categories; brown, red and green.
 No two specimens are the same and they are all uniquely beautiful.

-A quick video of positioning seaweed ready to be dried & pressed
+The above is quick video of positioning seaweed ready to be dried & pressed.

-We collected seaweed from the south coast of the Isle of Wight and the west coast of Cornwall to make pressings for seaweed prints, and painting watercolour seaweed paintings.
+We collected seaweed from the south coast of the Isle of Wight and the west coast of Cornwall and Scotland to make pressings for seaweed prints, and painting watercolour seaweed paintings.

 Through the summer we mostly found red seaweed, in autumn and winter, we see more green and brown.